Meet the Team

 Daniela has worked with neurodivergent toddlers, children, and teens since 2013.
 She is currently completing her master's degree in Special Education at The University of British Columbia.
 Daniela is a registered autism service provider (Category B) in B.C. and a certified Sibshop faciliator.

 As a student researcher, Daniela's current research interests are in STEM skill acquisition, direct instructional methods, sibling psycho education and supports, and participatory research.
-Daniela is recently learning more about participatory research, which involves community partners and participating individuals in every step of the research process.
-This would make for a truly collaborative approach, which is much needed in autism research.

 Olivia and Daniela met in 2016 while attending their undergraduate program at Capilano University.
 They instantly clicked, since then have pursued their careers in special education together.
 They eventually graduated and attended different graduate programs, but they both stayed connected and shared the same values and insights.